Open Notification Center with a Keyboard Shortcut in OS X

-Notification Center can be summoned either with a click of the menu bar item or a two-fingered swipe left on a trackpad, but you can also set a custom keyboard shortcut to see your notifications or alerts.
+Notification Center of OS X can be summoned either with a click of the menu bar item or a two-fingered swipe left on a trackpad, but you can also set a custom keyboard shortcut to see your notifications or alerts.

 - Open System Preferences from the Apple menu and choose “Keyboard”

 - Click the “Keyboard Shortcuts” tab and select “Mission Control”